mechmotum/mechmotum.github.io/content/pages/products.rst

 2022
 ----

 #.
-L. Alizadehsaravi and J. K. Moore, “The effects of a steer assist system on
+L. Alizadehsaravi and J. K. Moore, "The effects of a steer assist system on
-   bicycle postural control in real-life safety challenges,” presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
+   bicycle postural control in real-life safety challenges," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
 10, 2022.
 #.
-A. Dressel and J. K. Moore, “Measuring the Mechanical Properties of Bicycle
+A. Dressel and J. K. Moore, "Measuring the Mechanical Properties of Bicycle
-   Tyres to Help Predict and Minimize Wobble for Enhanced Safety,” presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
+   Tyres to Help Predict and Minimize Wobble for Enhanced Safety," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
 10, 2022.
 #.
-A. Dressel and J. K. Moore, “A Tilting Trike with Rider Tuneable Stability
+A. Dressel and J. K. Moore, "A Tilting Trike with Rider Tuneable Stability
-   and Handling for Improved Safety,” presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
+   and Handling for Improved Safety," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
 10, 2022.

 2019